 VPN Service configuration parameter "target" receive only a single IP value for a single IBM i server.
 We did that for a simple reason, stability.
-Let's say company has a plethora of IBM i servers, running all through a single process is a single point of failure which in networking scenarios is actually a bad choice.
+Let's say a company has a plethora of IBM i servers, running all through a single process is a single point of failure which in networking scenarios is actually a bad choice.

-Having more than one VPN instance, each for one server is better solution as if one of services crash, only connections to that specific target will be broken.
+Having more than one VPN instance, each for one server is a better solution as if one of the services crash, only connections to that specific target will be broken.
 Other services will continue running.

 Second reason is separation of users / server.
 This is possible with different passwords or TLS certificates.
 In other to use different configs, we need to run different instances.